dustywhite7/Econ8310/Notes/10 - Bayesian Modeling I/10 - Bayesian Modeling I.md

 So after all this, what does our overall prior distribution for the unknown variables look like?
 Frankly, *it doesn't matter*.
 What we should understand is that it's an ugly, complicated mess involving symbols only a mathematician could love.
 And things will only get uglier the more complicated our models become.
 Regardless, all we really care about is the posterior distribution.

-We next turn to PyMC3, a Python library for performing Bayesian analysis that is undaunted by the mathematical monster we have created.
+We next turn to PyMC, a Python library for performing Bayesian analysis that is undaunted by the mathematical monster we have created.

-Introducing our first hammer: PyMC3
+Introducing our first hammer: PyMC
 -----

-PyMC3 is a Python library for programming Bayesian analysis [3].
+PyMC is a Python library for programming Bayesian analysis [3].
 It is a fast, well-maintained library.
 The only unfortunate part is that its documentation is lacking in certain areas, especially those that bridge the gap between beginner and hacker.
-One of this book's main goals is to solve that problem, and also to demonstrate why PyMC3 is so cool.
+One of this book's main goals is to solve that problem, and also to demonstrate why PyMC is so cool.

-We will model the problem above using PyMC3.
+We will model the problem above using PyMC.
 This type of programming is called *probabilistic programming*, an unfortunate misnomer that invokes ideas of randomly-generated code and has likely confused and frightened users away from this field.
 The code is not random; it is probabilistic in the sense that we create probability models using programming variables as the model's components.
-Model components are first-class primitives within the PyMC3 framework.
+Model components are first-class primitives within the PyMC framework.

 B. Cronin [5] has a very motivating description of probabilistic programming: